Performing on the biggest stage

 Today, he has honed his skills and made significant improvements in his game.
 He has moved from earning a paltry income to becoming one of the highest paid, most valuable and sought-after players in the world.

 What is most interesting and noteworthy for all seeking business and career success is his penchant to step up on the biggest stage.
-This is evidenced by his enviable record of five champions league titles,
+This is evidenced by his enviable record of five champions league titles, title, five Ballon d’Ors and many more accomplishments.

 After the match against Spain, former colleague Rio Ferdinand was left astounded as he tweeted: “I can't breathe.
 It's illegal what Ronaldo is doing at the World Cup.”
 He added what many didn't know about Ronaldo’s meticulous discipline and regimen.